Beyond Efficiency: Why Value, Not Speed Alone, Should Drive Operations

 Instead, they tend to do a few things consistently:

 • They measure honestly.
 Outputs matter, but inputs matter too.
-Labor, materials, machine wear, scrap, quality, and delay all belong in the picture.
+Labor, materials, machine wear, scrap, quality and delay all belong in the picture.
 They do not allow one impressive number to erase five ugly ones.

 • They improve the process before they automate it.
-They standardize, simplify, and stabilize first.
+They standardize, simplify and stabilize first.
 Technology comes after thinking, not instead of it.

 • They examine layout and flow with fresh eyes.
 They do not assume movement equals progress.
-They look for distance, handling, waiting, and handoffs that can be reduced or eliminated.
+They look for distance, handling, waiting, congestion and handoffs that can be reduced or eliminated.

 • They challenge efficient waste.
 They are willing to ask whether the thing being optimized deserves optimization at all.